Emily VanCamp: 2011–present: Revenge and other projects

 VanCamp starred in Hallmark Hall of Fame film Beyond the Blackboard, based on the true story of Stacey Bess, whom VanCamp plays.
 The film aired on CBS on April 24, 2011.
 She was then cast as Amanda Clarke / Emily Thorne in the ABC drama Revenge, which was given a series order in May 2011.
 As the first TV show VanCamp truly headlined, Revenge gave her a significant amount of recognition, including multiple Teen Choice Awards nominations.

 VanCamp co-starred in the Marvel Cinematic Universe film Captain America: The Winter Soldier as Sharon Carter, a potential loyal friend of Chris Evans' titular hero and the great-niece of Peggy Carter, played by Hayley Atwell.
 The film was shot from April through June 2013 and was released on April 4, 2014.
 VanCamp reprised her role in the 2016 sequel Captain America: Civil War, the 2021 Disney+ series The Falcon and the Winter Soldier, and the animated series What If...?

 VanCamp starred in the independent drama The Girl in the Book, which started filming in mid-June 2013 in New York City.
 Based on a true story, the film centers on VanCamp's character Alice, a 28-year-old assistant book editor and aspiring writer.
 To fund its post-production, the film's producers launched a crowdfunding Kickstarter campaign on June 17, 2013, which successfully surpassed its $65,000 goal on July 1.

 In 2016, she starred in the French-Canadian independent drama Boundaries, also known as "Pays" in French, which was her first bilingual role where she spoke in fluent French.

 In March 2017, VanCamp was cast as nurse practitioner Nic Nevin, the female lead in the Fox medical drama The Resident, whose character has a complicated romantic history and relationship with the main character Conrad Hawkins, played by Matt Czuchry.
 In May 2017, Fox ordered the pilot to series.
-In August 2021, VanCamp left The Resident after four seasons.
+In 2021, VanCamp left The Resident after four seasons, although she did return for the fifth-season finale.

 Personal life

 VanCamp has three sisters.
 She speaks French fluently and "feels at home" when she hears the language.
-She is also an accomplished dancer who studied and trained in ballet, jazz, hip-hop, and tap as a child; she credits her dance training with helping her through her fight scenes on Revenge.
+She is also an accomplished dancer who studied and trained in ballet, jazz, hip-hop, and tap as a child, which she credits with helping her through her fight scenes on Revenge.
 She believes that if she had not gone into acting, she would have probably either continued dancing or done something related to cooking.

 VanCamp began dating English actor and Revenge co-star Josh Bowman in late 2011.
-On May 11, 2017, the couple announced they were engaged, and married on December 15, 2018, in the Bahamas.
+On May 11, 2017, the couple announced they were engaged.
+They married on December 15, 2018, in the Bahamas.
 In 2021, VanCamp announced the birth of their first child, a daughter, on her Instagram account.
-VanCamp is also an equal pay supporter, and is involved in charitable efforts to help endangered tigers.
+In 2024, VanCamp gave birth to their second daughter.
+VanCamp is an equal pay supporter and is involved in charitable efforts to help endangered tigers.